-When management is initiated and owned locally, communities have demonstrated their capacity for putting effective and adaptive forest management practices in place to address future forest governance and livelihoods challenges.
-Effective implementation of community-based forest and protected area management also offers potentially significant livelihoods outcomes.
-For example, a recent study estimated that for the area presently under JFM alone in India, total forest income from commercial timber, bamboo and non-timber products on improved forests could rise from an estimated US\$222 million in 2004 to approximately US\$2 billion per annum in 2020.
-These potentials of biodiversity conservation and livelihoods improvement could only be realized if effective systems of forest and protected area governance in India are implemented.
+While community-based management is not the only approach to successful forest management outcome^{13,14}, evidence is now mounting that local monitoring and enforcement by community-based institutions can potentially halt and reverse trends in forest fragmentation and deforestation15.
+When management is initiated and owned locally, communities have demonstrated their capacity for putting effective and adaptive forest management practices in place to address future forest governance and livelihoods challenges16-18.
+Effective implementation of community-based forest management also offers potentially significant livelihoods outcomes.
+For example, a recent study19 estimated that for the area presently under JFM alone in India, total forest income from commercial timber, bamboo and non-timber products on improved forests could rise from an estimated US\$222 million in 2004 to